stefans2708/compose-news/app/src/main/java/readme.md

 1. Presentation
    - Missing view-model for the Onboarding Screen
    - The page should be the state upon which the UI should be created
+   - Remove usage of `composed` block for shimmer and maybe other custom modifiers since it is no longer recommended approach

+   - Why is `Box` required in the search bar composable?

 2. Data
    - The `Context` variable in the LocalUserManagerImpl which is in the Data layer